dabaez/FOIL-Prototype/readme.md

 The operation P( x ) or P( c ) needs to have "P(" together (with no spaces) but separated with spaces from the variable/constant and the ")"

-The ~ A has to be separated from A with a space
+Everything from ~ ( A ) has to be separated with spaces

 The operations ( A ) v ( B ) and ( A ) ^ ( B ) need to have everything separated with a space, also it has to be a lowercase v